Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Learning with missing data

 It has first been emphasized that the same imputation model should be used for both the training data and the new observations \cite{josse2024consistency}.
-For example, if $\mathcal{I}(.)$ corresponds to mean imputation, the mean of each variable $i$ is computed from the training set ${[\Xtrain]}_{i,:}$ and used to impute missing values in both ${[\Xtrain]}_{i,:}$ and ${[\xnew]}_{i}$.
+For example, if ${I}_{\textrm{simp}}(\cdot)$ corresponds to mean imputation, the mean of each variable $i$ is computed from the training set ${[\Xtrain]}_{i,:}$ and used to impute missing values in both ${[\Xtrain]}_{i,:}$ and ${[\xnew]}_{i}$ (see right panel of Figure \ref{fig:predict_both}).
 This requirement highlights the need for an out-of-sample imputation method.
 It has been shown that simple methods, such as mean imputation, combined with a powerful learner (typically random forests) at step \ref{2step:regress} can be sufficient.
-More precisely, if the learning algorithm $\hat{d}$ is universally consistent when trained on complete data, it remains consistent within the impute-then-regress framework \cite{josse2024consistency}.
-Some studies also focus on the finite-sample regime: zero imputation is recommended for linear models in high-dimensional settings \cite{ayme2023naive}, and simple constant imputations are often sufficient in low-dimensional settings \cite{ayme2024random}.
-One study extends the generative deep imputation method MIWAE \cite{mattei2019miwae} to the supervised context, showing that complex imputation methods can be beneficial when the predictive model is not very flexible \cite{ipsen2022deal}.
+More precisely, if the learning algorithm $\hat{d}$ is universally consistent when trained on complete data, it remains consistent within the impute-then-regress framework \cite{josse2024consistency}, even if simple imputation methods are used.

-It is also commonly recommended to include the missing-data pattern $\Mb$ \eqref{eq:mask} as additional input features when training the predictive model $\hat{d}$, i.e., by concatenating the observed data matrix with the corresponding missing-data pattern.
+It is also commonly recommended to include the missing-data pattern $\Mb$ (see \eqref{eq:mask}) as additional input variables when training the predictive model $\hat{d}$, i.e., by concatenating the observed data matrix with the corresponding missing-data pattern (see right panel of Figure \ref{fig:predict_both}).
 Intuitively, this corresponds to the case where the missing value itself carries predictive information.
 For example, if sensor measurements are frequently missing during extreme weather events (e.g., sensor dropout in storms) when the goal is to forecast weather anomalies, this information can be leveraged \cite{perez2022benchmarking, josse2024consistency}.

-Overall, the choice of the imputation method becomes less critical when the predictor is sufficiently flexible, the missing-data pattern is included, and the relationship between features and response is not linear \cite{morvan2024imputation}.
+Overall, the choice of the imputation method becomes less critical when the predictor is sufficiently flexible and the missing-data pattern is included \cite{morvan2024imputation}.